M

 The world changes when meaning changes.

-In a good society, everyone participates in the creation of meanings free from delusions.
+in the creation of meanings free from delusions.

-You don't understand the meaning of a word any better analysing it letter by letter.
+You don't understand the meaning of a word any better

-Meaning is
+Meaning is a feeling.

 You either feel it, or you don't.